 Additionally, your students aren’t beholden to a particular class schedule or location and can access their favorite yoga instructors (ideally, you and yours) right from home.
 Beyond building meaningful connections, you can boost sales and generate passive income through online yoga classes.

 Whether that’s a live session students can join or a pre-recorded class, you’ll be able to work from wherever you are while still hitting or even exceeding your numbers.

 Technology You Need to Grow Your Online Yoga Business

-When you’re moving to teach yoga online, you don’t have to invest in top-tier cameras, microphones, or lighting.
+When you’re teaching yoga online, you don’t have to invest in top-tier cameras, microphones, or lighting.
 You can go far with some quality basics.
 Thankfully, most smartphones have good-quality recording options, so you can start there.
 You’ll also want a tripod to make hands-free recording easier.

 As far as lighting goes, you can use tried and true hacks like positioning your mat in front of a well-lit window during the day for that natural light glow.
 If you’re filming at night, you may want to invest in a ring light attachment so that your video quality is clear despite the dark.

 When you’re ready to level up your equipment, you can spring for a wireless microphone, video editing software, royalty-free music, and more professional lighting.

 To start teaching yoga online, there are six important tips to consider, from choosing your niche to investing in marketing.
 Let’s dive into how these strategies work to grow your online business and make your online yoga studio more appealing to potential students.

 When you’re starting an online yoga business, you want to ensure that what you’re offering is unique to set you apart from competitors.
 Having a niche, or something that you excel at within the yoga world, will help you stand out.